 Burnie is served by 2 schools, including 1 primary, 1 secondary.
 The average ICSEA score is 1015, which is around the national average of 1,000.
 Public transport access includes 5 bus stops.

-From an investment perspective, Burnie offers a gross rental yield of 4.2%, rated as moderate yield.
-Property prices sit below the state median ($412K/$750K), suggesting a potential value opportunity.
+From an investment perspective, Burnie shows a gross rental yield of approximately 4.4%, rated as moderate yield.
+Property prices sit below the state median ($412K/$750K), which can point to relative value.
 The price-to-income ratio of 7.4x is considered moderate.
 House prices have moved +4.3% year-on-year.
+Population growth of +0.2% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.